HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 meta_description: Create a ranked dataset for LLMs with Label Studio for your machine learning and data science projects.
 ---

+## About the LLM Ranker Labeling Template

-The template provides you with a worklow to rank the quality of a large language model (LLM) responses.
+This template provides you with a worklow to rank the quality of a large language model (LLM) responses.

-Usign this template will give you the ability to compare the quality of the responses from different LLMs,and rank the dynamic set of items with a handy drag-and-drop interface.
+Using this template will give you the ability to compare the quality of the responses from different LLMs,and rank the dynamic set of items with a handy drag-and-drop interface.

 This enables the following use cases: